534N00/flashcards/README.md

-# Web Development Project 2 - *Linear Algebra Flashcards*
+# Web Development Project 3 - *Linear Algebra Flashcards*

 Submitted by: **Sean Craig**

-This web app: **Linear Algebra Flashcards is a simple site designed to help me, or anyone else study some important concepts they might have learned by this time in the semester.
-It features flashcards of course content that you can flip through randomly.**
+This web app: **This is a site to help linear algebra flashcards study for their class by reviewing important vocabulary and concepts for the class.
+There is functionality to flip cards over to their answer, flip through the cards, and make a guess for what the answer is with a subtle visual queue for a correct or incorrect answer.**

 Time spent: **4** hours spent in total